 Money

-There are no ATMs on either Kapas or Gem islands.
-Bring sufficient cash in Malaysian ringgit to cover your entire stay, including accommodation extras, snorkeling tours, kayak rentals, food, and drinks.
-Some resorts accept credit cards for room charges, but cash is essential for smaller purchases and activities.
+No ATMs exist on either island.
+Bring all the cash you will need from the mainland before boarding.
+Cover accommodation extras, snorkeling tours (RM40), kayak rentals, meals, and drinks.
+Some resorts accept cards for room charges, but cash is essential for small purchases and beach activities.
+Running short of cash on a boat-access-only island is an avoidable problem.

 Connectivity

-WiFi is available at most resorts on Kapas and at Gem Island Resort, though speeds are limited and connectivity can be unreliable.
-Mobile data coverage from Malaysian carriers exists but varies.
-Consider this a digital detox opportunity rather than a limitation.
+WiFi is available at most Kapas resorts and at Gem Island Resort, though speeds are limited and reliability varies.
+Mobile data from Malaysian carriers works intermittently depending on your position on the island.
+Treat this as a feature rather than a problem — the relative disconnection is part of why Kapas feels as remote as it does.

 Food and Drink

-Most visitors eat at their resort’s restaurant, as the dining options on Kapas are limited to the resort restaurants and a few small eateries.
-KBC’s restaurant is well-regarded for affordable Malay and Thai food.
+Dining on Kapas means eating at your resort’s restaurant or at one of a small number of beach eateries.
+KBC’s kitchen is consistently well-reviewed for affordable Malay and Thai food.
 Gem Island Resort includes meals in its packages.
-Bring snacks from the mainland if you want variety between meals.
-Alcohol is available at some establishments but is not widely served, reflecting the conservative Muslim culture of Terengganu.
+Bring snacks from the mainland if you want anything beyond what the island’s few restaurants offer.
+Alcohol is available at some establishments but not widely, reflecting Terengganu’s predominantly Muslim culture.

-Essential items include reef-safe sunscreen, insect repellent, a rash guard for sun protection while snorkeling, water shoes for rocky sections between beaches, a waterproof phone case or camera, sufficient cash, personal medications, and a flashlight or headlamp for evenings as lighting can be limited at budget accommodation.
-If camping at Longsha Beach, bring your own tent, sleeping gear, and supplies.
+Pack reef-safe sunscreen — chemical sunscreen damages coral and is increasingly prohibited or frowned upon at marine park sites.
+Add insect repellent, a rash guard for sun protection during snorkeling, water shoes for rocky beach sections, a waterproof phone case or underwater camera, sufficient cash, personal medications, and a headlamp or flashlight since lighting at budget accommodation can be minimal after dark.
+If camping at Longsha Beach, pack tent, sleeping gear, and all supplies.

 Environmental Responsibility